kinderp/teaster/README.md

 Your reproducer has been inserted on top of your runenv and now can be shared easily.

-Delete test_trople container and the associated image
+Delete test_triple container and the associated image (you should delete also the container created during couple phase)

 ```
 (teaster) ➜  teaster git:(triple) ✗ docker rm test_triple